 (5,900) Wholesaling Fee

 Call to Action:

 We have a huge Cash Buyer’s list.
 This one will go fast.
 Don’t delay!!!

 Here are some screenshots of how it looks:

 2nd, blast your presentation EVERYWHERE!
 Hopefully, you've already started building a Cash Buyer list.
 Investor networking sites like Bigger Pockets and Connected Investors are perfect places to find Cash Buyers.

 Email your presentation to your Cash Buyer's list.
 Also copy and paste all of the info from your presentation into online ads and posts on investor networking sites, Facebook Investor Groups, Linked-In Investor Groups, CraigsList, local online classifieds, etc.

 Then take your PDF in paper form to local Investor Club Meetings and any real estate auctions you can find.
 This is where Cash Buyers hang out and they are hungry for deals!

 Using these steps, I bought 5 houses within 30 days which you can repeat again and again to make 6 figures in your first year.
 Once I started making Multiple Choice Offers like this, I became a much more successful investor and you can too.

-Get your One-on-One Introductory Session
+Get your One-on-One REI Mentor Program

 to Make Up to 6 Figures Wholesaling Real Estate